greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 ## <a id="topic_cfg"></a>Limiting the Number of Concurrently Open Cursors

 By default, Greenplum Database allows an unlimited number of parallel retrieve cursors to be active in the cluster.
-Should you wish to limit the number of open cursors, the Greenplum Database superuser can set the [gp\_max\_parallel\_cursors](../ref_guide/config_params/guc-list.html#gp_max_parallel_cursors) server configuration parameter to the desired maximum.
+The Greenplum Database superuser can set the [gp\_max\_parallel\_cursors](../ref_guide/config_params/guc-list.html#gp_max_parallel_cursors) server configuration parameter to limit the number of open cursors.

 ## <a id="topic_limits"></a>Known Issues and Limitations